gdcorp-engineering/ans-browser-extension/wiki-content/README.md

 4. **Architecture.md** - Technical architecture overview
 5. **Artifacts.md** - Guide to downloading and using GitHub Actions artifacts
 6. **Development.md** - Development guide for contributors
+7. **Sample-Prompts.md** - Implementation documentation for the sample prompts feature

 ## How to Upload to GitHub Wiki